Samsursekh/Svelte-assignment-app/README.md

 It is important to note that data persistence is a requirement both across pages and within sessions.

 NOTE
-It is not expected from you to implement all the functionalities mentioned above, your willingness and ability to learn is a more significant factor in evaluating your performance.
+### It is not expected from you to implement all the functionalities mentione d#### above, your willingness and ability to learn is a more significant factor in evaluating your performance.
 However, a complete and comprehensive project will be highly regarded during the assessment process.

 Quick video introduction to svelte and tailwind:
 Svelte in 100 Seconds - YouTube